zd3nik/SubSim/protocol.md

 ### Game Start

 Before a game can start the minimum number of players required by the game configuration must join.
-During this time the server accepts new TCP socket connection.
+During this time the server accepts new TCP socket connections.

 When a player (client) connects during this time the game server immediately sends the player a game configuration message: